zeroc-ice/ice/distribution/src/windows/docs/main/README.txt

   > set PATH=<Ice installation root directory>\bin;%PATH%
   > set PATH=<Ice installation root directory>\bin\x64;%PATH%

+If you use Ice for C++ with C++Builder, use these settings instead:

+  > set PATH=<Ice installation root directory>\bin;%PATH%
+  > set PATH=<Ice installation root directory>\bin\bcc10;%PATH%

+If you don't want to rely on the PATH environment variable to locate the Ice for C++ DLLs, you can also copy the DLLs into the same directory as your executable.

+To compile Ice for C++ applications with Visual C++, you should use the Ice Visual Studio Extension.
+Please refer to the Visual Studio Extension instructions above for more information on how to use it.

-If you do not want to use the Ice Visual Studio Extension described above, you will have to configure Visual Studio manually in order to build Ice applications.
+To compile with Visual C++ Express where the Ice Visual Studio Extension is not available, you need to configure Visual Studio manually.
 This involves adding the locations of the Ice header files, libraries, and executables to Visual Studio's configuration.
 Follow these steps:

 - In the IDE, choose Tools->Options->Projects and Solutions->VC++ Directories